SaxenaTarun/SaxenaTarun.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Corona virus and Its Impact on Indian Sectors (In Review)"
+title: "Corona virus and Its Impact on Indian Sectors"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: ''